vishnoisuresh/onboarding-chart/README.md

 ### Namespace

 A namespace will be created for each team.
-The namespace name will be based on the team's `name` property.
+The namespace name will be based on the team's `namespace` property.

 ### Network Policies